bugmark/exchange/README.md

 Pro Tips:

-- Configure the desktop-sharing plugin with a fixed room name (like "mvscim").
+- Configure the desktop-sharing plugin with a fixed room name (like "bugmark").
   This will make it possible for team members to bookmark the room, and will enable remote sessions to auto-reconnect if a stream is interrupted.

-- Share the entire desktop, not an appmvscimtion window.
+- Share the entire desktop, not an appbugmarktion window.
 The reason is that the app-window sharing seems to resize/crop incorrectly.

 - The session participant should experiment with full-screen (F11) or normal